 Here it was that John Baptist first learned the meaning of sorrow at the loss of his young brothers and sister, Remy, Marie-Anne and Jean-Louis.
-(This was not an uncommon occurrence in the society of the time; seven children out of eleven survived into adulthood.)
+This was not uncommon in the society of the time; seven children out of eleven survived into adulthood.

 Market near Hotel de La Cloche

-In due time the Maison La Cloche became too small for a family that kept growing in size at close intervals: eleven children in twenty years of married life.
-So the De La Salle family moved to the Rue de Marguerite (Hotel des Postes).
+In due time, the Maison La Cloche became too small for a family that kept growing in size at close intervals– eleven children in 20 years of married life.
+The De La Salle family moved to the Rue de Marguerite (Hotel des Postes).